415 Theatre, Film, and Media Arts Building

 - Theatre Pedagogy

 - BA Adams State University

-Streeter has presented his research at the Archive of Performances of Greek and Roman Drama in Oxford, the Association for Theatre in Higher Education Conference and the Comparative Drama Conference, particularly on the reception and use of Greek drama in contemporary theatrical performances as sites for community activism.
+He has presented his research at the Archive of Performances of Greek and Roman Drama in Oxford, the Association for Theatre in Higher Education Conference, and the Comparative Drama Conference.
 His review of How to Teach a Play: Essential Exercises for Popular Plays (ed.
 Miriam Chirico and Kelly Younger, 2020) appears in the New England Theatre Journal.
 He has also published pieces for the websites Peopling the Past and Antigone Journal, whose missions center on expanding access to antiquity for contemporary audiences and readers.

-Streeter has directed plays ranging from Shakespeare to Feydeau to stage adaptations of Lovecraft and has co-directed three musicals.
+He has directed plays ranging from Shakespeare to Feydeau to stage adaptations of Lovecraft and has co-directed three musicals.
 He has previously translated and directed a new English language version of Aristophanes’ Lysistrata as part of the Ohio State theatre department Lab Series.
 He is also continuing his work on adapting Nikokhares’ Herakles Khoregus, which has been featured in the digital ‘Daily Dose’ of British theatre company Actors of Dionysus.
 He was selected for the inaugural Greek Theatre Program hosted by the British American Drama Academy, where he studied and performed Greek tragedy in London, Greece, and Oxford.